|

 Here are the steps to freezing bagels.

 1. Slice or cut the bagels before freezing.
 This will help you avoid having to try to cut a frozen bagel.
 Trust me, it’s not fun.
-There are many that don’t cut them beforehand, but most will recommend that you do cut them.
+Plus, it will allow you to make bagel sandwiches easier.

 2. Wrap each half of the bagel separately.
 You can wrap each side in plastic wrap or parchment paper.
 If you don’t have either, a paper bag will work too.

-3. Place the bagels in a heavy duty freezer bag that is sealable.
+3. Place the bagels in a heavy-duty freezer bag that is sealable.
+You can also use an airtight container if you wish.

 4. Make sure to press all of the air out of the bag.
 You want to get as much air out as you can so that no moisture or air gets in.

-5. Place it in the freezer.
-Remember, frozen bagels will usually stay good for up to 6 months.
+6. Place the bagels in the freezer.
+Remember, frozen bagels will usually stay good for up to 3 months.

 How to Defrost Bagels

 Thawing your frozen bagels isn’t hard.
-It’s actually pretty easy.
+It’s pretty easy.
 Just set the frozen bagels on the counter for about 20 minutes.
-This will let them thaw out naturally.
+This will let them thaw out naturally and give you the best result.

 You can also microwave them, but to be honest, we don’t recommend it.
 Our bagels always come out tough and chewy when we would microwave them.
 Now, we just let them sit out a bit before we start our schooling.